-The Board of Directors is responsible for setting and monitoring the Company's strategy, supervising the management of Maven Income and Growth VCT 3 PLC and looking after the interests of its Shareholders.
+The Board of Directors is responsible for setting and monitoring the Company's strategy, supervising the management of Maven Income and Growth VCT 4 PLC and looking after the interests of its Shareholders.
 The Board consists of four non-executive Directors, the majority of whom are independent of the Manager.
 The biographies set out below indicate the Directors' range of investment, commercial and professional experience.
-Further details are also provided in the Directors' Report and in the Statement of Corporate Governance.
+Further details are also provided in the Directors' Report and in the Statement of Corporate Governance in this Annual Report.